Central Mechanical Engineering Research Institute: Achievements

-The CMERI has developed as many as many products and processes, out of which 26 have been awarded prestigious national awards.
+The CMERI has developed many products and processes, out of which 26 have been awarded prestigious national awards.
 The CMERI has filed more than 100 patents.
 Over 120 licensees have learned from the institute's products and processes for commercial exploitation.

 During 1956–1962, Man Mohan Suri, the then director of CMERI, has developed a novel concept of an integrated power pack involving reverse-governing techniques for the diesel engine superimposed on a hydro-mechanical transmission called Suri-Transmission.
 This has resulted in substantially increasing the efficiency of diesel locomotives.
 Suri-Transmission and its improvements are covered by 36 patents in 11 major countries.

 In the mid-sixties, the Green Revolution triggered large-scale tractor usage in India.
 To meet this growing demand in 1965, CMERI initiated a project for design and development of 35 HP tractor based on indigenous know how.
 The developed tractor technology has been named as Swaraj by Indira Gandhi (the then Prime Minister of India).

-Recently, the institute developed the Soleckshaw electric rickshaw under the CSIR-800 community project program, with the aim of reducing the carbon footprint of the city and simultaneously mitigating the drudgery of the manual rickshaw puller.
+Recently, the institute developed the Soleckshaw electric rickshaw under the CSIR-800 community project program, to reduce the carbon footprint of the city and simultaneously mitigating the drudgery of the manual rickshaw puller.
 The institute in collaboration of West Bengal Renewable Energy Development Agency (WBREDA), also developed a smart card based prepaid energy meter for use with renewal energy sources.
 Scientists of the institute have developed India's first cricket-ball stitching machine to bring uniformity in cricket balls and repeatability in performance.